danlerche/public-library-wagtailCMS/README.md

 2) Download the repository
 3) navigate to the repo in the command line (cd public-library-wagtailCMS)
 4) pip install -r requirements.txt
+5) python manage.py migrate
-5) python manage.py createsuperuser
+6) python manage.py createsuperuser
-6) python manage.py runserver
+7) python manage.py runserver

 First Steps:
 1) Navigate to http://localhost:8000 on a web browser to check out the front end.